Ejaz-100400/Ejaz-100400/README.md

-Skills:  JS / HTML / CSS./jQuery/Bootstrap/MySQL/Python/C
+Skills:
+* 💻 HTML, CSS, JS jquery and Bootstrap
+* ⚛️ Currently learning React

 - 🌱 I’m currently learning React and DevOps
 - 👯 I’m looking to collaborate on a organization where I can develop my skills and programming to meet the demands in this current era